 - repeated rounds of antibiotics

-You might try some home-remedies for sinus infections before taking antibiotics, or add more immune-boosting foods to your regular diet, such as garlic and ginger.
+You can try some home-remedies for sinus infections before taking antibiotics, or add more immune-boosting foods to your regular diet, such as garlic and ginger.
 If you suffer from recurring infections and don’t think you have a weakened immune system, the cause may be related to anatomical anomalies.

 A bacterial sinus infection may develop after a virus such as the flu or cold.
 While you’re sick, your sinuses become blocked and therefore are unable to drain mucus.
 Mucus trapped in a warm, moist environment lays the breeding ground for harmful bacteria to develop and multiply, ultimately leading to a bacterial infection of the sinuses.